i2p/i2p.www/i2p2www/spec/i2np.rst

 Flag bit 4 is used in combination with bit 1 to determine the reply encryption mode.
 Flag bit 4 must only be set when sending to routers with version 0.9.46 or higher.
-See proposal 154 for details.
+See proposals 154 and 156 for details.

+In the table below,
+"DH n/a" means that the reply is not encrypted.
+"DH no" means that the reply keys are included in the request.
+"DH yes" means that the reply keys are derived from the DH operation.

 =============  =========  =========  ======  ===  =======
-Flag bits 4,1  From Dest  To Router  Reply   DH?  notes
+Flag bits 4,1  From       To Router  Reply   DH?  notes
 =============  =========  =========  ======  ===  =======
-0 0            Any        Any        no enc  no
+0 0            Any        Any        no enc  n/a  no encryption
 0 1            ElG        ElG        AES     no   As of 0.9.7
 1 0            ECIES      ElG        AEAD    no   As of 0.9.46
+1 0            ECIES      ECIES      AEAD    no   As of 0.9.49
-1 1            ECIES      ECIES      AEAD    yes  TBD
+1 1            ElG        ECIES      AES     yes  TBD 1 1            ECIES      ECIES      AEAD    yes  TBD
 =============  =========  =========  ======  ===  =======